ucsb-cs56-w18/ucsb-cs56-w18.github.io/_lab/lab01.md

 * Define addition before subtraction, and then define subtraction in terms of addition and multiplication.
 * Define reciprocal before division, then define division as multiplication by the reciprocal.

+# Grading:

+* Part of your grade is determined by the points shown on submit.cs
+* The remainder is determined by the following:
+   * (25 pts) Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
+   * (25 pts) Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README as indicated?